filesmuggler/filesmuggler.github.io/imu4rpi.md

 		print("\nEnding Example 1")
 		sys.exit(0)
 ```
-If above code works you are good to go and create ROS node `nano imu_talker.py`.
+If above code works you are good to go and create ROS node.
+### IMU publisher
+Create in the `src` the file `nano imu_talker.py`.
 Then paste the contents of the file below.
 ```python
 #!/usr/bin/env python3